iosonosempreio/wannabe/README.md

 #Simple examples for the web programming

-A repo full of snippets for a web designer wannabe.
+A repo full of thing that I don't know where to put.

 ##Items
 - Svg and buttons: example of the use of buttons for basically interacting with SVG elements
+- Areas for Scadaglio Acquatico